 Pirate Radio Stations

 Vincent opened the door for countless black musicians and artists to make their debut on the English music scene.
 Robbie was also a phone-in host during the week.

 When Vincent eventually joined BBC Radio 1, he led the first-ever soul show on national radio.
-Without this amazing disc Jockey, English listeners might never have heard of people like Trevor Nelson, Pete Tong, or even the Ministry of Sound.
+Without this amazing disc jockey, English listeners might never have heard of influential figures like Trevor Nelson, Pete Tong, or even the Ministry of Sound.

+Pirate Radio Stations